puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 # Puppet Resources

 In this quest you will be introduced to the fundamental applications of Puppet resources and using them to inspect the state of your Virtual Machine.
+The tasks we will accomplish in this quest will help you learn more about Puppet resources.
+If you're ready to get started, type the following command:

+    quest --start resources

+## What you should already know

+- You shouldn't know anything before this.
+This is your first quest!

 ## Resources